 ICON set environmental goals around the use of renewable energy and carbon emissions in 2019 and we are working towards achieving these goals which are as follows:

-- 100% renewable electricity by 2025 - 20% reduction in kilowatt hours (kWh) of electricity by 2030 - Net zero carbon emissions on Scope 1 & 2 by 2030
+- 100% renewable electricity by 2025. - 20% reduction in kilowatt hours ("kWh") of electricity by 2030.